 So, what can we do to reclaim our lives from email?
 There is certainly no shortage of advice articles on the Internet—Lifehack, Harvard Business Review, Entrepreneur, and PCMag, to name a few—have weighed in on how to better manage email to not only inject some efficiency but also to discover extra time in the day we never knew we had.

-Let’s have a look at a few email management techniques that are, in reality, time management techniques that can help you find more time—and sanity—during the workday.
+Let’s have a look at a few email productivity techniques that are, in reality, time management techniques that can help you find more time—and sanity—during the workday.